-Palisades Fire in Los Angeles burns more than 30 acres, officials say
+Evacuations ordered in Los Angeles as Palisades Fire burns more than 30 acres, threatens homes

 "This is due to both potential fire and smoke behavior as well as the pending arrival of large fixed-wind retardant dropping aircraft," LAFD said in a news release.

-The fire started just after 10:30 a.m.
-PST and quickly moved uphill, LAFD said.
-The fire had burned trees and brush in the backyards of homes, according to CNN affiliate KTLA-TV.
+The fire began around 10:30 a.m.
+PST, quickly moving uphill and burning more than 30 acres of brush, LAFD said.
+It has burned trees in the backyards of homes, according to CNN affiliate KTLA-TV.

+Charlie Lyons said he was hiking Monday morning when he noticed the plumes of smoke.

+"You go into denial immediately saying, 'I hope it's not what I think it is,'" he said, adding that this was the second time in three weeks he's seen fire in the hills of Palisades.
+"We're in a terrible cycle right now."

 Fire officials say this is a terrain-driven fire, not wind-driven.